flowdev/spaghetti-cutter/README.md

 )
 ```

-Now add a file like the following to a main package.
+Now add a file like the following to your main package.

 ```Go
 //+build tools